Visiting Buenos Aires isn’t about checking off a list of landmarks, it’s about the barrios.

 Many of these impoverished families looking for a better life lived in in tenement houses called Conventillos.

-These shared living spaces were common in the southern barrios, particularly after the affluent families abandoned their homes during the yellow fever epidemic.
+These shared living spaces were common in the southern barrios, particularly after affluent families abandoned their homes during the yellow fever epidemic.

 Entire families would live in one bedroom and the multiple families would share the living spaces (mostly in outdoor patios).
+You can see conventillos all over the Caminito, now serving as touristy souvenir shops.

 Everything you want to see in La Boca is on or around the Caminito area.
 This outdoor museum is admittedly the most touristy area in town but it is very worth the visit.
+Go on a walking tour to learn about the history and get deeper than the tourist-trap veneer.

 Read More: Is Buenos Aires Safe for Tourists?